mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 3. However , it has to be noted that the population ageing creates new challenges for the health- care system .
 4. It should be noted , however , that an ageing population will test the health system in a new way .
 5. Sentence is completely rephrased but correct.
 Only translation of compound word "tervishoiusüsteemi" lacks "care" part.

+4.1.
+It should be noted , however , that the ageing population will test the health system in a new way .
+5.1. "care" is still absent.
+Translation is approximately the same.

+No improvement.
+No new mistakes.
+BLEU increased.

 ### 11